-If you’re staying in the North-East of Sardinia, a morning out I’d highly recommend is a visit to the lovely village of San Pantaleo, near Arzachena.
-The most beautiful setting on market day, its rustic stone buildings, quiet roads and backdrop of granite mountains is like taking a step back in time.
+If you’re staying in the North-East of Sardinia, a morning out we'd highly recommend is a visit to the lovely village of San Pantaleo, near Arzachena.
+The most beautiful setting, its rustic stone buildings, quiet roads and backdrop of granite mountains is like taking a step back in time.

 San Pantaleo in early July